December 21, 2022

-Progress on selecting a site and constructing a new county jail stalled in the second half of 2022, and action on this issue has been postponed until Executive-Elect Chris Ronayne takes office in January.
-That’s the headline; here is the background on the story:
+Progress on selecting a site and constructing a new county jail resumed in 2023 after a setback in the second half of 2022, after which action was postponed until Executive-Elect Chris Ronayne took office in January, 2023.
+The year 2023 saw both approval of a site for the new jail and a funding mechanism.
+Here are the details on how these things unfolded.

 The County has been working for approximately the last four years to develop plans for construction of a new jail.
 Two main factors drive the need for a new jail.
 The first is that the current jail, located at the Justice Center, had operated beyond its useful life.
 The major part of the jail was built in 1976, making it almost fifty years old.
 The second factor is that knowledge and technology have changed, and if we built a jail now, we would not built it the way it was built in 1976.
 The current jails cells are too small by current standards and there is little natural light.
 In addition, the current jail is a high-rise facility.
 Having to move inmates up and down elevators adds additional safety risks.
 It is also more expensive and more difficult to properly supervise a jail on several floors at multiple levels.
 The current almost universally accepted standard is to build the jail on one or two floors.
 Doing so requires a larger site that is not in the downtown area.